biomedical-cybernetics/projection-separability-indices/README.md

 ### Trustworthiness

-In order to prove and to account for the uncertainty of the separability estimation given by the indices, we also propose a second methodological innovation named _trustworthiness_.
+To prove and account for the uncertainty of the separability estimation given by the indices, we also propose a second methodological innovation named _trustworthiness_.
 In brief, this methodology proposes a resampling to build a null model that allows computing an empirical _p_-value to assess the significance (trustworthiness) of the separability measure provided by a selected index.
 This means that trustworthiness assesses the extent to which the value produced by a certain index is reliable under uncertainty.

 ## Before starting